liufeng2317/ADFWI/examples/validation/marmousi2_acoustic_bv12/README.md

 notebooks/02_inversion.ipynb
 ```

 Run the forward-modeling notebook first.
-The notebooks define parameters,
+The notebooks intentionally follow the
-model setup, survey setup, source wavelet construction, and ADFWI execution
+original Marmousi2 example order and only change the validation-specific
+parameters such as output folder, device, shot count, and iteration count.
+They
-directly in notebook cells.
-They do not call the command-line runner.
+do not call the command-line runner.

 The notebooks explicitly show:

 - parameter definitions;
-- model file selection and model dimensions;
+- true or initial model construction from the Marmousi2 dataset;
-- source/receiver observation-system metadata;
+- source/receiver observation-system construction;
 - source wavelet construction;
-- forward-modeling or inversion execution parameters.
+- propagator, observed-data, FWI, and visualization cells.

 Notebook case definitions are written directly in each notebook.
 They do not
 import setup helpers from another example, backend-check script, separate